paulfioravanti/three_little_pigs/three_little_pigs.md

-1. Once upon a time there was a mother pig who lived in a house with her three little pigs.
+1. Once upon a time, there were three little pigs whose names were Fifer, Fidder, and Practical.
+And they all lived together with their mother in her house.